narayanbs/Notes/X01-System/vscode-config.md

 The extensions are stored in ~/.vscode/extensions

 #### User settings
+Copy keybindings.json and settings.json from dotfiles/.config/Code/User and paste it into ~/.config/Code/User folder

+#### Just for reference
 Open User settings using Ctrl+shift+p - `settings.json (~/.config/Code/User/settings.json)` and enter the following

 ```js